 April 15, 2013

 Many of us know that we need to be loving to ourselves, but what does this actually mean and how do we do it?

-Since most of us had little or no role modeling regarding loving ourselves when we were growing up, because our parents or other caregivers likely didn't know how to love themselves.
+Most of us had little or no role modeling regarding loving ourselves when we were growing up, because our parents or other caregivers likely didn't know how to love themselves.
 As a result, it's often challenging to know what loving ourselves looks like.
 It's through my work with my inner child and my spiritual Guidance that I've discovered what loving myself really means for me.

 "All I know about "loving oneself" is to not let anyone (anymore) abuse me in any way, including yelling, criticizing me, etc. As I write this, it sounds like I just described "protecting myself", so maybe I don't know what loving myself REALLY means.
 I would love to hear your definition."